deloro-project/rocc-pipelines/README.md

   --write-header        Specifies whether to add header row to lexicon export files.
   --size-stats-file SIZE_STATS_FILE
                         The name of the file containing size statistics.
+  --terms-per-periods-file TERMS_PER_PERIODS_FILE
+                        The name of the file tracing lexicon terms per periods.
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The level of details to print when running.
 ```